christianparpart/x0/REWRITE.md

       Example: "Welcome on ${sys.hostname}" is not working, but the: "Welcome on ${sys.hostname()}" is working.
 - [x] revive `max_request_body`
+- [x] console logger to also log timestamps, can be disabled (enabled by default)
 - [x] HttpRequest: reuse of HttpRequestInfo
 - [ ] HttpResponse: reuse of HttpResponseInfo (NEEDED?)
 - [ ] revive `lingering`